 Other researchers claim that the reason ghosts haven't been proven to exist is that we simply don't have the right technology to find or detect the spirit world.
 But this, too, can't be correct: Either ghosts exist and appear in our ordinary physical world (and can therefore be detected and recorded in photographs, film, video and audio recordings), or they don't.
 If ghosts exist and can be scientifically detected or recorded, then we should find hard evidence of that — yet we don't.
 If ghosts exist but cannot be scientifically detected or recorded, then all the photos, videos, audio and other recordings claimed to be evidence of ghosts cannot be ghosts.
 With so many basic contradictory theories — and so little science brought to bear on the topic — it's not surprising that despite the efforts of thousands of ghost hunters on television and elsewhere for decades, not a single piece of hard evidence of ghosts has been found.

-It seems like a reasonable assumption — unless you understand basic physics.
+It seems like a reasonable assumption — until you dig into the basic physics.
 The answer is very simple, and not at all mysterious.
 After a person dies, the energy in his or her body goes where all organisms' energy goes after death: into the environment.
 The energy is released in the form of heat, and the body is transferred into the animals that eat us (i.e., wild animals if we are left unburied, or worms and bacteria if we are interred), and the plants that absorb us.
 There is no bodily "energy" that survives death to be detected with popular ghost-hunting devices.